anschmieg/quartorium/README.md

     ```
     To get your GitHub keys, create a new GitHub OAuth App in your developer settings.

+Note: For the backend to start successfully you must set the GitHub OAuth environment variables in backend/.env (GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET).
+If these are not present the authentication routes will fail and the app may not start depending on your local configuration.

 4.  **Run the application:**
     You will need two separate terminal windows or tabs.